 Panoramic view of Freedom Square – featuring the Saint George statue in the center.

-We planned this trip for 2 years.
 I didn’t know what to think about going to Georgia but honestly this country absolutely blew my mind.
 It was literally something that I was waiting to discover.
 You have this dream about going somewhere and you just think “Yes that’s the perfect place to be”.

 The Georgia is located in Europe, but its own people describe it in a very lovely way, it’s the balcony of Europe.
 Yes I think that is true.
 Balconies are usually my favorite part of an apartment and I fully agree. we arrived with very little expectation but Georgia took us on a journey, taught us how to appreciate cherish this nature and showed me and everyone what influence people can have on your soul.
 This is a Christian country where Georgians keep Christian values and traditions.
 Georgians made this house the one place in the world we felt safe.
 It’s may by!